nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TeamBuilder` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a contact**

+**MSS**

+1. User enters add command followed by input fields.
+2. TeamBuilder parses input with AddCommandParser.
+3. TeamBuilder creates AddCommand.
+4. TeamBuilder executes AddCommand.
+5. TeamBuilder saves person in model and storage.

+   Use case ends.

+**Extensions**
+- 2a.
+Inputs for command invalid.
+  - 2a1.
+TeamBuilder displays error caused by invalid field/ missing field.
+  - 2a2.
+TeamBuilder displays valid format for add command.

+     Use case ends.
+- 4a.
+User inputs name which already exists in TeamBuilder.
+  - 4a1.
+TeamBuilder displays error message indicating duplicate name.

+    Use case ends

 **Use case: Delete a contact**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. TeamBuilder shows a list of contacts
+2. TeamBuilder shows a list of contacts.
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. TeamBuilder deletes the person
+4. TeamBuilder deletes the person.

     Use case ends.